sellmenn/Agentic-PhishNet/readme.md

 The backend serves as the computational core, handling API requests, orchestrating agent interactions, and managing LLM calls.

-*   **Django:** A high-level Python web framework that enables rapid development of secure and maintainable websites.
+- **Django:** A high-level Python web framework that enables rapid development of secure and maintainable websites.
 In Agentic-PhishNet, Django is used to build the RESTful API that interfaces with the frontend, manages incoming requests, and routes them to the appropriate agent logic.
-*   **`openai` Library:** The official Python client library for the OpenAI API.
+- **`openai` Library:** The official Python client library for the OpenAI API.
 This library is crucial for making requests to OpenAI's large language models, which serve as the foundation for our Fact-Verification and Language Analysis Agents.
-*   **`numpy`:** A fundamental package for scientific computing with Python.
+- **`numpy`:** A fundamental package for scientific computing with Python.
 It is used for numerical operations, particularly in processing and aggregating confidence scores and other quantitative data from the LLM agents.
-*   **`requests`:** A popular HTTP library for Python, used for making web requests.
-This is particularly relevant for the RAG system within the Fact-Verification Agent, enabling it to fetch information from external web sources.
+- **`requests`:** A popular HTTP library for Python, used for making web requests.
-*   **`dotenv`:** A Python library that loads environment variables from a `.env` file.
+- **`dotenv`:** A Python library that loads environment variables from a `.env` file.
 This is used for securely managing sensitive information such as API keys without hardcoding them into the codebase.
-*   **`concurrent.futures`:** Part of Python's standard library, this module provides a high-level interface for asynchronously executing callables.
+- **`concurrent.futures`:** Part of Python's standard library, this module provides a high-level interface for asynchronously executing callables.
 Specifically, `ThreadPoolExecutor` is utilized in the Orchestrator Agent to run the Fact-Verification and Language Analysis Agents in parallel, significantly speeding up the analysis process.
+- **`ddgs`:** A Python library for programmatic access to DuckDuckGo search.
+In Agentic-PhishNet, it underpins the WebRetriever module, which performs web queries to support Retrieval-Augmented Generation (RAG).
+Search results are returned as titles, snippets, and URLs, then deduplicated and re-ranked by relevance before being passed to the Fact-Verification Agent as external evidence for claim validation.

 ### Frontend (JavaScript/React)

 The frontend provides the interactive user interface, allowing users to submit content for analysis and visualize the results.

-*   **React.js:** A declarative, component-based JavaScript library for building user interfaces.
+- **React.js:** A declarative, component-based JavaScript library for building user interfaces.
 React enables the creation of dynamic and responsive web applications, providing a smooth and intuitive experience for users interacting with Agentic-PhishNet.
-*   **Vite:** A next-generation frontend tooling that provides an extremely fast development experience.
+- **Vite:** A next-generation frontend tooling that provides an extremely fast development experience.
 Vite is used as the build tool for the React application, offering rapid hot module replacement (HMR) and optimized production builds.
-*   **Prettier:** An opinionated code formatter.
+- **Prettier:** An opinionated code formatter.
 It ensures consistent code style across the entire frontend codebase, improving readability and maintainability for developers.

 ### LLM Models

-*   **`gpt-4o-mini`:** This specific OpenAI model is configured as the default base model for both the Fact-Verification and Language Analysis Agents.
+- **`gpt-4o-mini`:** This specific OpenAI model is configured as the default base model for both the Fact-Verification and Language Analysis Agents.
 Its efficiency and performance make it suitable for real-time analysis within the framework.
 The choice of LLM is configurable, allowing for flexibility to integrate other models as they become available or as specific performance requirements dictate.

 ## Project Structure